EXPERIENCE A JOURNEY DOWN THE LA RIVERIN VIRTUAL REALITY

 FOR THE RIVER - FOR THE PEOPLE

-The LA River VR Experience is a project presented by FoLAR – Friends of the Los Angeles River, a grass roots, non-profit organization founded in 1986 by poet, filmmaker and writer Lewis McAdams, who saw beauty and future potential in a river that most people had forgotten.
+The LA River VR Experience is a project by Camilla Andersson and Anders Hjemdahl at Pacific Virtual Reality and production partners, presented by FoLAR – Friends of the Los Angeles River, a grass roots, non-profit organization founded in 1986 by poet, filmmaker and writer Lewis McAdams, who saw beauty and future potential in a river that most people had forgotten.

 The water is clean, flora and fauna are returning, and big projects are underway to make the river more accessible to the people of the city.